 The ego is separative by nature, design, and function.
 The ego perceives reality in terms of “I am me, and you aren’t”, which is the source of all our fear, sorrow, pain, loneliness, and despair.
 The spiritual process, on the other hand, is inclusive and unitive.
 It is about awakening to the Undeniable Indelible Reality of the One Indivisible Whole, which is our Self, which is Love.
 If we are to awaken to (or remember) that Reality, the separative perception of the ego must be transcended.

 In our book Take Off Your Shoes, we compare the ego phenomenon to an ordinary prism.
 When observed through a prism, white light is perceived as a spectrum of separate colors (purple, blue, green, yellow, orange, and red).
 The prism does not create the spectrum, it simply makes the single color white appear as a spectrum; one perceived as many.
-Likewise, when we observe Reality as or through the ego, we perceive it as composed of many separate parts (you and me, mine and yours, past and future, dead and alive, male and female, long and short, and so on).
+Likewise, when we observe Reality as or through the ego, we perceive it as composed of many separate parts (you and me, mine and yours, past and future, dead and alive, male and female, long and short, and so on in a word, informed by the word “and”; for more about that, please see here).
 What is One and Only One is perceived as if it were many.
 The One does not become many; it is simply perceived that way.
 In our view, that is neither good nor bad; it simply is.
 But if a seeker wishes to see the One, which is his or her very Self, as it is in Truth, then the ego, like the prism, must go.

 We suspect that the argument to which you refer is not new, just resurfaced.
 That is, variously stated, it has almost certainly been around since the beginning of time.
 It is in the nature of the ego to attempt to distract a seeker from the Goal, and in that effort, to use whatever means are necessary, including, in one form or another, the promise, “I know I’ve been bad before, but I’ll be good now”.
 It is a seeker’s responsibility, and ultimately his or her supreme joy, to see through it.